 Early sports specialization: How to support your child

-Early sports specialization — intensive training and competition in a single sport at the expense of other activities — has become the expected norm for young athletes hoping to excel.
-While parents may believe they’re helping their children achieve future athletic glory, getting too serious too early has produced a rash of “adult” injuries in very young kids.
+Early sports specialization — intensive training and competition in a single sport at the expense of other activities — has become the expected norm for many young athletes hoping to excel.
+While parents and athletes may see specializing as the only way to achieve future athletic glory, getting too serious too early has produced a rash of “adult” injuries in very young kids.

 Early sports specialization: The new normal?

 Say your child plays in a local sports league.
-As the season wears on, another parent tells you about a club team that will continue training after the official season ends.
-A bunch of kids are joining and your child seems interested, so you sign them up.
+As the season wears on, your child or another parent tells you about a club team that continues after the official season ends.
+A bunch of kids are joining and your child is enthusiastic, so you sign them up.
 Time passes, new opportunities come along, and pretty soon, your child is playing a single sport at an increasingly competitive level.
 Your child used to play a variety of sports but now they don’t have time.

 “Kids used to specialize in a single sport in high school, if they specialized at all,” says Dr. Mininder Kocher, chief of the Sports Medicine Division at Boston Children’s Hospital.
 “Now it’s happening in middle school, even grade school.”